-Through the Community Principal Program schools can invite a local community, business or sports leader into school to job-shadow the school principal for a half or full day.
+Through the Community Principal Program, schools can invite a local community, business or sports leader into school to job-shadow the school principal for a half or full day during State Education Week.

 The guest Community Principal can meet with students, staff and parents, participate in a special assembly, visit classrooms, take part in tuckshop shifts, playground duties and more.
 They gain a greater insight and appreciation into what is involved in running a school and in turn, staff and students benefit through positive interactions with community role models to forge and strengthen schools–community partnerships.